pingcap/docs/dev/reference/configuration/tidb-server/configuration-file.md

 # TiDB Configuration File

 The TiDB configuration file supports more options than command-line parameters.
-You can find the default configuration file in [here](https://github.com/pingcap/tidb/blob/master/config/config.toml.example) and rename it to `config.toml`.
+You can download the default configuration file [`config.toml.example`](https://github.com/pingcap/tidb/blob/master/config/config.toml.example) and rename it to `config.toml`.
 This document describes only the options that are not involved in [command line options](/dev/reference/configuration/tidb-server/configuration.md).

 ### `split-table`